Alice Marie Perreault

 High Beams Ultra, Torrance Art Museum

-Bull, Bully, Bullets, Bullshit, Empty nebulizer bullets and Smith and Wesson Gun Case
+Bull, Bully, Bullets, Bullshit (Below) Empty nebulizer ampules/bullets with Smith and Wesson Gun Case

 Photo Credit: Jill Carol